census-instrumentation/opencensus-website/content/quickstart/java/metrics.md

 1. Create quantitative [metrics](/core-concepts/metrics) that we will record
 2. Create [tags](/core-concepts/tags) that we will associate with our metrics
 3. Organize our metrics, similar to writing a report, in to a `View`
-4. Export our views to a backend (Stackdriver in this case)
+4. Export our views to a backend (Prometheus in this case)

 ## Getting Started
 The Repl application takes input from users, converts any lower-case letters into upper-case letters, and echoes the result back to the user, for example: